German nationality law: Naturalisation

-Foreigners may naturalise as German citizens after residing in the country for at least eight years and possessing the right of permanent settlement.
-This usually means holding a residence permit or citizenship of an EU/EFTA country.
-Applicants must demonstrate proficiency in the German language, pass a citizenship test, declare loyalty to a free and democratic system, prove their self-sufficiency without state assistance, hold no criminal record, and renounce any previous nationalities.
+Foreigners may naturalise as German citizens after legally residing in the country for at least five years.
+In practice, qualifying individuals usually possess a permanent residence permit or citizenship of an EU/EFTA country, though that is not strictly required.
+Applicants must demonstrate B1 proficiency in the German language, pass a citizenship test, declare loyalty to a free and democratic system, prove their self-sufficiency without state assistance, and hold no criminal record.
 Persons convicted of racist, antisemitic, or xenophobic acts are permanently barred from naturalisation.

-The requisite period of residence may be reduced to seven years for applicants who successfully complete the Integrationskurs (integration course) or three years for spouses of German citizens who have been married for at least two years.
-Citizens of other parts of the EU and Switzerland are exempt from renouncing their previous nationality, and the requirement may be waived for those who cannot renounce their foreign status or would undergo significant hardship in doing so.
-Over 131,000 people naturalised as German citizens in 2021, with 69 per cent of them retaining their previous nationalities.
+The requisite period of residence may be reduced to three years for applicants who successfully complete the Integrationskurs (integration course) and can demonstrate C1 proficiency in German, or for spouses of German citizens who have been married for at least two years.
+168,775 individuals naturalised as German citizens in 2022, with 74.2 per cent of them retaining their previous nationalities after being granted a Beibehaltungsgenehmigung.

+Reform of 2024

+In January 2024, the Bundestag passed a draft law that provides for the following reforms, among others: